Take The Pledge With J. Lohr During Earth Month

 “Since our founding, sustainability has guided our approach to every step of the business,” says CEO and second-generation co-owner Steve Lohr.
 “While our favorite sustainable practice will always be to uncork a bottle of J. Lohr wine, there are so many additional day-to-day ‘green practices’ we all can adopt to make a difference.
 By engaging our community to enter into this sustainable journey alongside us even on a small, personal scale, our hope is that we impart worthwhile practices that reflect our larger sustainability ethos and, when combined, reduce our impact on the environment in a measurable way.”

 Some of the Pledge Actions J. Lohr outlines include: checking your home for proper insulation, only running the washer and dryer with full loads, cutting the total number of car trips made in a week in half, avoiding the purchase of foods in single-use containers, and volunteering within your own community.
-You can view the full list of pledge actions here.
+View the full list of pledge actions.

 At The Forefront Of Sustainability